prokarius/Reverse-Engineering-Workshop-Sprout-2018-/lessons/3_loops/lessonplan.md

 Good.
 Lets play a game then.
 See this bomb?
 It has 15 minutes until it goes kaboom.
-Only if you enter a correct combination will the bomb be defused.
+Only if you enter a correct UserID and passcode, the bomb will be defused.
 You have 15 minutes.
 ```